This is the multi-page printable view of this section. Click here to print.

 I want to…FeatureAPI

-Manage the camera system lifecycle and know which camera is activeCam ManagerAPI
+Manage the camera system lifecycle, channel registries, and dispatch overridesCam ManagerAPI

-Place virtual cameras with follow targets, look-at, and priority-based switchingPhantom CamerasAPI
+Place virtual cameras with priority, target routing, and snap / focus statePhantom CamerasAPI

-Define smooth transitions between cameras with custom easingBlend ProfilesAPI
+Define smooth transitions with custom easing, blend shape, and state inheritanceBlend ProfilesAPI

 Architecture